-If the chain is over tensioned, the components of the secondary power train (chain, engine sprocket, rear sprocket, bearings in transmission and rear wheel) are under additional load.
-Apart from premature wear, in extreme cases the chain may snap or the countershaft of the transmission can break.
-On the other hand, if the chain is loose, it may jump off the engine sprocket or the rear sprocket, causing the rear wheel to lock or damage the engine.
-Check for correct chain tension and adjust if necessary.
+If the chain tension is too high, the components of the secondary power train (chain, engine sprocket, rear sprocket, bearings in transmission and rear wheel) are under additional load.
+Apart from premature wear, in extreme cases the chain can rupture or the countershaft of the transmission can break.
+On the other hand, if the chain is loose, it can fall off the engine sprocket or the rear sprocket and block the rear wheel or damage the engine.
+Check the chain tension and correct if necessary.

 - Lean the motorcycle on the side stand.

 - Shift the transmission to neutral.

-- In the area after the chain sliding guard, press the chain upward toward the link fork and measure chain tension (3).
+- In the area after the chain sliding guard, press the chain upward toward the link fork and measure chain tension .

-The upper chain section (3) must be taut.
+The upper chain section 9 must be taut.